cube-js/cube/docs/Cube.js-Backend/Multitenancy-Setup.md

 ## Same DB Instance with per Tenant Row Level Security

 Per tenant row level security can be achieved by providing [queryTransformer](config#options-reference-query-transformer) which adds tenant identifier filter to the original query.
+It uses [authInfo](config#request-context-auth-info) to determine which tenant is requesting the data.
 This way in fact every tenant starts to see it's own data however all the resources like query queue and pre-aggregations are shared between all the tenants.

 **cube.js:**